Toulik-Das/Pok-mon-Finder/README.md

 # Pokémon Finder

-The objective is to develop a single page application featuring a map of your neighborhood.
+The objective is to develop a single page application featuring a map of neighborhood.

 ![Screenshot](screenshot.png)